Who is more evil? 'I Saw the Devil'

 Conclusion

-For fans of dark Korean cinema, psychological thrillers, and films with strong emotional weight, I Saw the Devil is a must-watch that will stay with you long after the credits roll.
+For viewers interested in dark Korean cinema with strong psychological themes, I Saw the Devil offers a haunting experience that continues to linger long after the credits roll.

 Comments